judowha/DUKE/docs/README.md

 * ##### View Help: `help`
     Show a help message which will explain all commands in detail.
 * ##### Add a ToDO task: `todo`
     Add a task which you want to do but has no specific date or time.
+To do task will be indicated by `[T]` in the task list.
 * ##### Add a Deadline task: `deadline`
     Add a task which need to be done before the deadline.
 Deadline tasks will be indicated by `[D]` in the task list.
 * ##### Add an Event task: `event`
     Add a task which need to be done in a specific duration.
+Event tasks will be indicated by `[E]` in the task list.
 * #### Mark a task as done: `done`
     Mark a task as done when the task is completed.
+The task will be indicated by `[Done]` if the task is done.
 * #### Delete a task: `delete`
     Delete a task when you want to remove it from the task list.
 * #### Find a task: `find`